MistyCommunity/Documentation/src/content/docs/skills/local-skill-architecture.md

 There are two ways to store persistent data with on-robot skills:

 * In a global variable, where the data is available (but not updated) across threads in a single skill
-* As “set” data, where the data is available (and updated) across threads in a single skill and is shareable among skills
+* As "set" data, where the data is available (and updated) across threads in a single skill and is shareable among skills

 **Important!** There is no capability at this time to store variable data such that it persists across a reboot of the robot.

-You can create global variables and use them across all “get” and “event” callbacks within a single skill.
+You can create global variables and use them across all "get" and "event" callbacks within a single skill.
 Global variables are copied over to new threads as they are created from callbacks.
 Global variables must be declared at the top of a skill, are prefixed with an underscore, and are not declared as `var`, `const`, etc.

 Note that the value of a global variable is only preserved going forward.
-That is, if you have a thread running that spawns a new thread (via a “get” or “event” callback) but then continues to process, the global value will not update for the original thread; only the child thread will update that value going forward.
+That is, if you have a thread running that spawns a new thread (via a "get" or "event" callback) but then continues to process, the global value will not update for the original thread; only the child thread will update that value going forward.

 In this example, `_imageCount` is declared and used as a global variable: